 Changes in Alcohol Advertising and Use

 Alcohol has always been part of cultural events in countries all around the world.
-But in today's civilization, it is more likely to be marketing that buoys alcohol sales.
-In England, a single advertising campaign increased the sales of hard cider, an previously unpopular drink, 225% in a single year.
+But in today’s civilization, it is more likely to be marketing that buoys alcohol sales.
+In England, a single advertising campaign increased the sales of hard cider, a previously unpopular drink, 225% in a single year.
 One survey of 1,000 British children aged 15 an under showed that nearly half of them already owned alcohol-branded merchandise.

-In the US, alcohol advertising also penetrates deeply into the lives of youth.
+In the U.S., Alcohol Advertising also penetrates deeply into the lives of youth.
 The Center for Alcohol Marketing and Youth reported that youth aged 12 to 20 who watched television saw an average of 317 alcoholic product ads per year, or nearly one per day.
-Despite a commitment by alcohol manufacturers to withhold their advertising from programming that had a young audience of greater than 30%, youth exposure to alcohol ads doubled after this agreement was made.
+Despite a commitment by alcohol manufacturers to withhold their advertising from programming that had a young audience of greater than 30 percent, youth exposure to alcohol ads doubled after this agreement was made.
 Greatest exposure to alcohol ads occurred on Comedy Central, BET, E!, FX and Spike.

 By 2009, youth in the U.S. began drinking at the average age of 14.22 years, a slight increase over the average age of a decade before.
 The good news is that there has been a gradual decline in the proportion of youth under 12 who reported drinking alcohol.
 However, abuse of prescription drugs and marijuana have been on the increase, possibly signaling a shift in, rather than a decrease in, substance abuse.

 Globally, Alcohol Kills Millions

 The World Health Organization monitors the deaths, injuries and illnesses that are related to alcohol consumption and issues their findings each year in the Global Status Report on Alcohol and Health.
 In the 2015 report, the WHO stated that more than 3 million people per year were losing their lives due to direct intoxication, or alcohol-related illness or injury.